 nonce

 OPTIONAL.
 String value used to associate a Client session with an ID Token, and to mitigate replay attacks.
 The value is passed through unmodified from the Authentication Request to the ID Token.
 The Client MUST verify that the nonce Claim Value is equal to the value of the nonce parameter sent in the Authentication Request.
 If present in the Authentication Request, Authorization Servers MUST include a nonce Claim in the ID Token with the Claim Value being the nonce value sent in the Authentication Request.
-The nonce value is a casesensitive string.
+The nonce value is a case-sensitive string.

 at_hash

 OPTIONAL.
 Access Token hash value.
 This is OPTIONAL when the ID Token is issued from the Token Endpoint, which is the case for this subset of OpenID Connect; nonetheless, an at_hash Claim MAY be present.
 Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the access_token value, where the hash algorithm used is the hash algorithm used in the alg Header Parameter of the ID Token's JOSE Header.
-For instance, if the alg is RS256, hash the access_token value with SHA-256, then take the left-most 128 bits and base64urlencode them.
-The at_hash value is a casesensitive string.
+For instance, if the alg is RS256, hash the access_token value with SHA-256, then take the left-most 128 bits and base64url-encode them.
+The at_hash value is a case-sensitive string.

 acr

 OPTIONAL.
 Authentication Context Class Reference.
 String specifying an Authentication Context Class Reference value that identifies the Authentication Context Class that the authentication performed satisfied.
 The value "0" indicates the End-User authentication did not meet the requirements of ISO/IEC 29115 (International Organization for Standardization, “ISO/IEC 29115:2013 -- Information technology - Security techniques - Entity authentication assurance framework,” March 2013.)
 [ISO29115] level 1.
 Authentication using a long-lived browser cookie, for instance, is one example where the use of "level 0" is appropriate.
 Authentications with level 0 SHOULD NOT be used to authorize access to any resource of any monetary value.
 An absolute URI or an RFC 6711 (Johansson, L., “An IANA Registry for Level of Assurance (LoA) Profiles,” August 2012.)
 [RFC6711] registered name SHOULD be used as the acr value; registered names MUST NOT be used with a different meaning than that which is registered.
-Parties using this claim will need to agree upon the meanings of the values used, which may be context -specific.
-The acr value is a casesensitive string.
+Parties using this claim will need to agree upon the meanings of the values used, which may be context specific.
+The acr value is a case-sensitive string.

 amr

 OPTIONAL.
 Authentication Methods References.
 JSON array of strings that are identifiers for authentication methods used in the authentication.
 For instance, values might indicate that both password and OTP authentication methods were used.
 The definition of particular values to be used in the amr Claim is beyond the scope of this document.
-Parties using this claim will need to agree upon the meanings of the values used, which may be context -specific.
-The amr value is an array of casesensitive strings.
+Parties using this claim will need to agree upon the meanings of the values used, which may be context specific.
+The amr value is an array of case-sensitive strings.

 azp

 OPTIONAL.
 Authorized party - the party to which the ID Token was issued.
 If present, it MUST contain the OAuth 2.0 Client ID of this party.
 This Claim is only needed when the ID Token has a single audience value and that audience is different than the authorized party.
 It MAY be included even when the authorized party is the same as the sole audience.
-The azp value is a casesensitive string containing a StringOrURI value.
+The azp value is a case-sensitive string containing a StringOrURI value.

 ID Tokens MAY contain other Claims.
 Any Claims used that are not understood MUST be ignored.